• Skip to primary navigation

 Home » Recipes » Cake Recipes

-whole buttery apple cake on white plate with slice taken ou
+Completed apple cake recipe on white plate with slice taken out.

 It’s a cake I’ve enjoyed for as long as I can remember.
 It was first introduced to me as an Italian Apple Cake and after a few changes to the recipe the results were a this moist delicious cake that’s easy to make and easy to adapt to the fruits you have on hand.